 WHEN YOUR CHILD IS ABSENT:

 Inform a member of our office staff every time your child is absent—teachers cannot excuse absences.
 Do not rely on your child to submit a note to the office—notes are often lost before they reach the office.
 Parents are encouraged to call the office every day their child misses school.
 If your child is absent more than three days in a row, you must provide a doctor’s note in order for the absences to be excused.

 Please check the school calendar and plan your family’s trips to occur during vacation weeks.
 Travel absences of 5-15 days are only excused if work is completed by the student and turned in within five days of returning to school.
 The criteria below must be met in order to receive an independent studies contract.
 Permission for a student to miss school may not be granted if s/he has failed to complete independent studies work in the past.
 Trips of any length may be excused under the following conditions:

 1) The parent informs office staff in writing at least two weeks prior to the trip.

 2) Principal approval is received.

 3) The teachers agree and have at least two weeks to prepare a packet of work.

 If students need to attend funeral services, they can be excused for 1-3 days with proper verification.
 Family emergencies need to be approved by the principal or her designee in order to be excused.

-Questions or concerns related to a student’s attendance can be directed to Karen Kochenburg, Outreach Consultant, who is on campus every day in the main office area.
+Questions or concerns related to a student’s attendance can be directed to Karen Kochenburg, Student Services Support Counselor, who is on campus every day in the main office area.
 She can be reached through the school’s main phone line: 408-535-6274.